-What about firm performance?
-At this point, there have been a number of studies assessing the economic effects of codetermination, with a consensus that has shifted back and forth over the last four decades.
+There are, however, a number of studies assessing the economic effects of codetermination, with a consensus that has shifted back and forth over the last four decades.
 Some early studies from the 1980s found that codetermination had very little impact on corporate performance.
 Those studies, however, were criticized on a number of methodological grounds, and several more sophisticated evaluations in the 1990s and early 2000s gave a more pessimistic account, finding that codetermination was associated with, among other things, lower productivity and lower profits.
-That consensus, though, soon gave way to a third phase in the literature, one that reversed the principal findings of the second-phase studies
+That consensus, though, soon gave way to a third phase in the literature, one that both reversed the principal findings of the second-phase studies (finding them to be artifacts of a particular method of